IliyaBadri/Flipfinity/BUILD.md

 		then click **OK**.
 	- Then in the user variables section look for the `Path` variable and double click on it.
 	- At end of the list that has poped up paste the path to the **directory** that your `ninja.exe` binary is in, and then press **OK**.
 For me that will be `C:\opt\ninja\`.
+4. **Windows SDK**:
+	Go to https://developer.microsoft.com/en-us/windows/downloads/windows-sdk/ and download and install the latest Windows SDK.
+5. **MSVC toolchain**:
+	-   Open the Visual Studio Installer ( Install [Visual Studio](https://visualstudio.microsoft.com/) if you dont already have it installed ).
+	-   Install the **Desktop development with C++** workload, which includes MSVC and the necessary libraries.

-5.  **SDL3**: Go to https://github.com/libsdl-org/SDL/releases and download the latest stable development library with the tag `SDL3-devel-x.y.z-mingw.zip` .
+7.  **SDL3**: Go to https://github.com/libsdl-org/SDL/releases and download the latest stable development library with the tag `SDL3-devel-x.y.z-mingw.zip` .

-### Installing Dependencies

-Make sure the SDL3 include directory is added to your project's build configuration, and the library files are linked correctly.

 ## Cloning the Project